uklineale/uklineale.github.io/_posts/2020-11-23-sad-is-not-suffering.markdown

 My dreams have been emotional lately.
 A week ago, I recounted painful parts of my first and current concussion recoveries.
+It ended in insight though, which is what matters.

 All through my teenage years, I didn't value my intelligence and saw it as a curse keeping me from fitting in.
 I tried to avoid opportunities like lab internships and better high schools.
 I drank, smoked, and fought way too much.
 I went too hard and got knocked out by a new fighter in our MMA school.
 I dreamt about that knockout and the car ride back home after.
 Powerful emotions kept me awake.